skeeto/skeeto.github.com/_posts/2016-11-17-A-Magnetized-Needle-and-a-Steady-Hand.markdown

 The program we're writing is `true`, whose behavior is documented as "do nothing, successfully."
 All command line arguments are ignored and no input as read.
-The only thing the program needs to do is make the exit system call (`_exit(2)`).
+The program only needs to perform the exit system call, immediately terminating the process.

 According to the ABI document (3) Appendix A, the registers for system call arguments are: `rdi`, `rsi`, `rdx`, `r10`, `r8`, `r9`.
 The system call number goes in `rax`.
 The exit system call takes only one argument, and that argument will be 0 (success), so `rdi` should be set to zero.
-It's likely that it's already zero, but the ABI document says its contents are undefined (§3.4).
+It's likely that it's already zero when the program starts, but the ABI document says its contents are undefined (§3.4), so we'll set it explicitly.

 For Linux on x86-64, the system call number for exit is 60, (/usr/include/asm/unistd_64.h), so `rax` will be set to 60, followed